With no prospects for profits, big pharma neglects new infectious diseases

 + Swiss foundation launches ‘emergency call’ for coronavirus research

-The latest Access to Medicines Indexexternal link found that nearly half of R&D projects by the 20 biggest pharmaceutical companies target cancer while there were no projects on coronaviruses at the time the report was published.
+The latest Access to Medicines Indexexternal link found that nearly half of R&D projects by the 20 biggest pharmaceutical companies target cancer while there were no projects on coronaviruses (MERS-Cov and SARS-Cov) at the time the report was published.

 “Companies concentrate on the market that is attractive in terms of profit.
 Oncology is a market that has been very profitable.
 Now even orphan diseases [rare disease classification by the US government] are marketed as profitable because they could offer a price that is very high.” says Pécoul.